 Disclosure can be reasonably refused, for reasons consistent with the general policy stated herein, including [without limitation] any of the following:

-the Service Provider has already published Customer contact details in Whois as the result of termination of privacy and proxy service;
+the Provider has already published Customer contact details in Whois as the result of termination of privacy and proxy service;

-the Customer has objected to the disclosure and has provided [a reasonable basis for believing (i) that it is not infringing the Requester’s claimed intellectual property rights, and/or (ii) that its use of the claimed intellectual property is defensible];
+the Customer has objected to the disclosure and has provideda basis for reasonably believing (i) that it is not infringing the Requester’s claimed intellectual property rights, and/or (ii) that its use of the claimed intellectual property is defensible;

-[the Provider has a reasonable basis for believing (i) that the Customer is not infringing the Requester’s claimed intellectual property rights, and/or (ii) that the Customer’s use of the claimed intellectual property is defensible];
+the Provider has a basis for reasonably believing (i) that the Customer is not infringing the Requester’s claimed intellectual property rights, and/or (ii) that the Customer’s use of the claimed intellectual property is defensible;

-the Customer has surrendered its domain name registration in lieu of disclosure, – which all Service Providers must allow;
+the Customer has surrendered its domain name registration in lieu of disclosure, [which all Providers must either allow or be allowed to allow] if the Provider offers its Customers this option;

 that the Customer has provided, or the Provider has found, specific information, facts and/or circumstances showing that the Requester’s trademark or copyright complaint is a pretext for obtaining the Customer’s contact details by effecting removal of the privacy/proxy service for some other purpose unrelated to addressing the alleged infringement described in the Request; or

-that the Customer has provided, or the Provider has found, specific information, facts and/or circumstances showing that disclosure to the Requester will endanger the safety of the Customer
+that the Customer has provided, or the Provider has found, specific information, facts, and/or circumstances showing that disclosure to the Requester will endanger the safety of the Customer.

 Disclosure cannot be refused solely for lack of any of the following: (i) a court order; (ii) a subpoena; (iii) a pending civil action; or (iv) a UDRP or URS proceeding; nor can refusal to disclose be solely based on the fact that the request is founded on alleged intellectual property infringement in content on a website associated with the domain name.

-For all refusals made in accordance with the policy and requirements herein, Service Provider must accept and give due consideration to Requester’s requests for reconsideration of the refusal to disclose.
+For all refusals made in accordance with the policy and requirements herein, Provider must accept and give due consideration to Requester’s requests for reconsideration of the refusal to disclose.

-In the event that a Provider is alleged to have made a wrongful disclosure based on a Requester having provided false information, the Provider and Requester shall participate in an ICANN- approved dispute resolution process.
-A framework for such a review and dispute resolution process is outlined in Annex 1, below.
+Two options for resolving disputes in whicha Provider is alleged to have made a wrongful disclosure based on a Requester having provided false informationare outlined in Annex 1 below.

-ANNEX I TO DISCLOSURE FRAMEWORK: PROCESS FOR RESOLVING DISPUTES ARISING FROM DISCLOSURES MADE AS A RESULT OF ALLEGEDLY IMPROPER REQUESTS
+ANNEX I TO DISCLOSURE FRAMEWORK: TWO OPTIONS FOR RESOLVING DISPUTES ARISING FROM DISCLOSURES MADE AS A RESULT OF ALLEGEDLY IMPROPER REQUESTS

+Neither option below is intended to preclude any party from seeking other available remedies at law.

+OPTION #1:

+Arbitration:

+Any controversy, claim or dispute arising between the Provider and the Requester as a result either of: (i) alleged wrongful disclosure by Provider of Customer’s contact information; or (ii) alleged misuse by Requester of Customer’s contact information shall be referred to and finally determined by a dispute-resolution service provider approved by ICANN, in accordance with standards established by ICANN.

+Under these standards, disclosure is wrongful only when it is effected by the Requester having made knowingly false representations to the Provider.
+Disclosure is not wrongful if the Requester had a good faith basis for seeking disclosure at the time the Request was submitted to the Provider.

+Under these standards, misuse occurs only when a Requester knowingly uses Customer contact information disclosed to it by a Service Provider for a purpose other than one of the specific purposes for which it had agreed to use such information (as listed in Section II.A(6), II.B(7), and II.C(6) of the Policy).

+Judgment on an award rendered by the arbitrator(s) may be entered in any court having competent jurisdiction over the Requester.

 OPTION #2: